 As one of the most respected brands from the Champagne region, Henriot also produces highly acclaimed rosé.
 Red fruits mesh well with hints of apple and yeast for a vaguely sweet experience.

 Tissot Crémant du Jura Rosé

 While not made in the Champagne region, this sparkling rosé is great for the holiday season.
 It has a light sweetness to it, with hints of currants, raspberries, and blackberries.

 This rosé from Taittinger will continue to age in the bottle after you purchase it and can be enjoyed for years to come.
-The flavors can expand into a palette so rich, you may find notes of dried strawberry and white peach fruit, with toasted hazelnut, pastry, candied ginger, and lemon curd.
+You may find notes of dried strawberry and white peach fruit, with toasted hazelnut, pastry, candied ginger, and lemon curd.